vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 ## Other

-test black and white colors
+TargetNullValue on Image instead of pass another URL zoom with TapGestureRecognizer see samples test black and white colors
 	have base color in app resources to apply black and white only

 IsBusy = true;

-start pae into Xamarin.Essentials.preferences Hanselman.Forms to review
+start pae into Xamarin.Essentials.preferences

-add global search
+add global search (must be on home screen) Like search
 	will search tags and list items

-tag each item with project, location, and other

 ## Stackoverflow technology
 https://meta.stackexchange.com/questions/10369/which-tools-and-technologies-are-used-to-build-the-stack-exchange-network?rq=1